-This press release contains forward-looking statements (as that term is defined in the Private Securities Litigation Reform Act of 1995) about Lilly's oncology portfolio and pipeline, including Verzenio, Retevmo, CYRAMZA, ERBITUX and LY3484356, and reflects Lilly's current beliefs and expectations.
+This press release contains forward-looking statements (as that term is defined in the Private Securities Litigation Reform Act of 1995) about Lilly's oncology portfolio and pipeline, including Verzenio, Retevmo, and CYRAMZA, as well as sintilimab, and reflects Lilly's current beliefs and expectations.
 However, as with any pharmaceutical product, there are substantial risks and uncertainties in the process of research, development, regulatory approval, and commercialization.
-Among other things, there can be no guarantee that future studies will be completed as planned, that future study results will be consistent with the results to date, that Verzenio, Retevmo, CYRAMZA, ERBITUX or LY3484356 will receive (or receive additional) regulatory approvals or be commercially successful.
+Among other things, there can be no guarantee that future studies will be completed as planned, that future study results will be consistent with the results to date, or that Verzenio, Retevmo, CYRAMZA, or sintilimab will receive additional regulatory approvals or be commercially successful.
 For further discussion of these and other risks and uncertainties, see Lilly's most recent Form 10-K and Form 10-Q filings with the United States Securities and Exchange Commission.
 Except as required by law, Lilly undertakes no duty to update forward-looking statements to reflect events after the date of this release.

-&lt;sup>1 RETEVMO [package insert].
+1 RETEVMO [package insert].
 Indianapolis, IN: Eli Lilly and Company; 2021.